Pet Sounds: Initial reactions

+Record producer Andrew Loog Oldham lauded Pet Sounds in 1966 as "the pop equivalent" of Rimsky-Korsakov's 1888 symphony Scheherazade.

-Melody Maker surveyed musicians on whether Pet Sounds was revolutionary or "as sickly as peanut butter", concluding the album had a "considerable" impact on artists and industry figures.
-Three of nine respondents—Keith Moon, Manfred Mann's Mike d'Abo, and Scott Walker of the Walker Brothers—disagreed that the album was revolutionary.
+Melody Maker surveyed musicians on whether Pet Sounds was revolutionary or "as sickly as peanut butter" and concluded the album had a considerable impact on artists and industry figures.
+Spencer Davis of the Spencer Davis Group stated he became a fan of the Beach Boys after repeated listens of the album, calling Wilson a great producer.
+Eric Clapton, then with Cream, said his band loved the album and deemed Wilson "a pop genius".
+Three of nine respondents—Keith Moon, Manfred Mann's Mike d'Abo, and Scott Walker of the Walker Brothers—disagreed that it was revolutionary.
 D'Abo and Walker preferred the Beach Boys' earlier work, as did journalist and television presenter Barry Fantoni, who favored Today! and said Pet Sounds was "probably revolutionary, but I'm not sure that everything that's revolutionary is necessarily good".
-Moon's bandmate Pete Townshend criticized the album as "too remote and way out" and tailored for "feminine" audiences, though he later praised "God Only Knows" as "simple", "elegant", and "stunning when it first appeared; it still sounds perfect".
+Moon's bandmate Pete Townshend criticized the album as tailored for "feminine" audiences, although later praised "God Only Knows".

-Record producer Andrew Loog Oldham lauded Pet Sounds in 1966 as "the pop equivalent" of Rimsky-Korsakov's 1888 symphony Scheherazade.

-By contrast, Spencer Davis of the Spencer Davis Group stated he became "a fan" of the Beach Boys after repeated listens of the album, calling Wilson "a great record producer."
-Eric Clapton, then with Cream, said his band "loved the album" and deemed Wilson "without doubt a pop genius."
-Andrew Loog Oldham told the magazine: "I think that Pet Sounds is the most progressive album of the year in as much as Rimsky-Korsakov's Scheherazade was.
-It's the pop equivalent of that, a complete exercise in pop music."
-In separate Melody Maker coverage, Mick Jagger of the Rolling Stones voiced his dislike of the album's songwriting, despite enjoying the record and its harmonies, while John Lennon acknowledged that Wilson was "doing some very great things".
-By late 1966, the magazine declared Pet Sounds and the Beatles' Revolver joint recipients of its "Pop Album of the Year" honor, explaining that its panel had deadlocked in debate before compromising on the dual selection.
+Mick Jagger of the Rolling Stones disliked the album's songwriting, despite enjoying the record and its harmonies, while John Lennon praised Wilson's work.
+At the end of 1966, Melody Maker declared Pet Sounds and the Beatles' Revolver joint recipients of its "Pop Album of the Year" honor; its panel had deadlocked before compromising on the dual selection.